Indianapolis HGTV star 'pranks' porch pirates

 "After I posted that video on social, you don't know how many hundreds of messages that said, 'you dig those poopy diapers out of the poop pail.'
 'You take your dog's poop and put that all in a box.'
 I'm like you guys don't know we already tried that," she said, laughing.
 "We did try to put poo in a box once but it rained, and so that uh, did not shake out, so we abandoned ship on that."

 Granted, she admits an $8 plastic spider won't get her stolen items back or lead to an arrest.
-She did file a police report after the first theft, but she hopes the prank will make thieves think twice before hitting her home again.
+She did file a police report after the first theft but she hopes the prank will make thieves think twice before hitting her home again.

 A sporadic surprise just might be the next package on her porch.